qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_selection.rst

     (2) Selected (event): ListItem5
     (3) Selected (selectBox): ListItem5

-The SelectBox's implemention doesn't allow empty selections, so if the first item is added to the SelectBox it will be selected (1).
-(2) occurs, due to the selection and (3) from ``getSelection``.
+The SelectBox's implementation doesn't allow empty selections, so if the first item is added to the SelectBox it will be selected (1).
+(2) occurs due to the selection and (3) from ``getSelection``.

 .. _pages/ui_selection#multi_selection: